knudtty/knudtty.github.io/content/posts/ripparallel.md

 In this case {RAND_STRING} is a 16 character long random string that I generate in each thread.
 It looks super funky, but try running that while loop in your shell.
-It will behave remarkably similar to your shell as you're used to running.
+It will behave remarkably similar to a bash shell you're used to running.
 A creative problem requred a creative solution.
 Each job that a thread receives is fed in through stdin to this repl and then "\n" is written to stdin.
 Stdout is pulled when available.
 If the last 16 characters do not match